ASGCOPS/dicos_document/docs/source/dicos_account.rst

 .. note::

-   * If you are logging with Academia Sinica SSO, the default DiCOS account will be the same to the AS-SSO account.
    * Please setup your password in a secure way (you may refer to `this link <https://security.web.cern.ch/recommendations/en/passwords.shtml>`_ for chooing a secure password), and don't share it to anyone.
 DiCOS users have the obligation to keep their DiCOS account safe.
 Any malicious activities will be logged and DiCOS administrators keep the right to suspend the suspicious account if necessary.

 Step 2: Confirm your e-mail address